shivamzxzx/tektome_ocr/README.md

 ## Token Generation Endpoint:

 This API will take the username and password of your Django app's defined users and return you the access and refresh token.
+After running `python manage.py migrate`, you can create a superuser for your app by running the command `python manage.py createsuperuser` and you can manage your app's users via the Django admin portal at `http://localhost:8000/admin/`.

 ```
 curl --location --request POST 'http://localhost:8000/api/token/' \